yansigit/ComfyUI-Nvidia-Docker/README.md

 The use of the `basedir` is recommended.
 This folder will be populated at run time with the content from ComfyUI's `input`, `output`, `user` and `models` folders.
 This allow for the separation of the run time components (within the `run` folder) from the user files.
 In particular, if you were to delete the `run` folder, you would still have model files in the `basedir` folder.
 This is possible because of a new CLI option `--basedir` that was added to the code at the end of January 2025.
 This option will not be available unless ComfyUI is updated for existing installations.

-When starting, the container image executes the `init.bash` script that performs a few operations:
+When starting, the container image executes the `init.bash` script (existing as `/comfyui-nvidia_init.bash` within the container) that performs a few operations:
+- load the `/comfyui-nvidia_config.sh` script (`source` it).
+This script is copied from the host at build time (the `config.sh` file), and can contain override for command line environment variables.
 - When starting, the container is using the `comfytoo` user.
 This user has UID/GID 1025/1025 (ie not a value existing by default in a default Ubuntu installation).
   - As the `sudo` capable `comfytoo` user, the script will modify the existing `comfy` user to use the `WANTED_UID` and `WANTED_GID`
   - Then, it will re-start the initialization script by becoming the newly modified `comfy` user (which can write in the `run` and `basedir` folders with the provided `WANTED_UID` and `WANTED_GID`).
+  - Environment variables for the `comfytoo` user will be shared with the `comfy` user.
 - After restarting as the `comfy` user...
+- Check that the NVIDIA driver is loaded and show details for the seen GPUs
 - Obtain the latest version of ComfyUI from GitHub if not already present in the mounted `run` folder.
 - Create the virtual environment (`venv`)  if one does not already exist
   - if one exists, confirm it is the one for this OS+CUDA pair